 - Wigs and hairpieces

-- Facial massages
+- Facial massage

-Although many barbers choose to work independently and open their own shops, you may also be able to secure employment opportunities in the following settings:
+Although many barbers choose to work independently and open their own shops, you may also be able to secure employment in the following settings:

 With the recent resurgence of the barbershop, there are a growing number of franchise opportunities available.
 Companies such as SportClips, Roosters Men's Grooming Centers, and V's Barbershop provide people like you with opportunities to open shops under the security of established and successful brands.

 Job Outlook for Barbers